QuantHarness: Price-Driven Multi-Agent LLMs for High-Frequency Trading: Introduction

 Large Language Models (LLMs) have recently demonstrated impressive capabilities in multi-step reasoning, tool use, and interpretable decision-making~\citep{openai2024gpt4technicalreport}.
 These capabilities are directly relevant to quantitative trading~\citep{yang2023fingptopensourcefinanciallarge}, which heavily depends on integrating heterogeneous signals, applying systematic trading rules, and controlling execution risks.
 However, most existing LLM-driven financial frameworks operate primarily on textual inputs, such as news articles, social media streams, or earnings reports~\citep{NGUYEN20159603, xiao2025tradingagentsmultiagentsllmfinancial, zakir2025advanceddeeplearningtechniques,zhang2023don}.
 This reliance introduces two major limitations: (i) textual signals typically lag price discovery and are incorporated into markets only after the fact~\citep{CHORDIA2013637}, and (ii) such data is noisy, unstructured, and difficult to validate~\citep{liu2022finrlmetamarketenvironmentsbenchmarks}.
 Since short-horizon market dynamics are already encoded in OHLC bars, a more direct approach is to align LLM reasoning with structured price-based signals.
 To the best of our knowledge, no prior work has developed an LLM-based framework for high-frequency trading (HFT) that operates directly on OHLC data.

-In this paper, we propose \textbf{QuantAgent} (Figure \ref{fig:merge-agents}), the first multi-agent LLM framework tailored to high-frequency algorithmic trading.
-Specifically, {QuantAgent} decomposes the trading process into four specialized agents -- {IndicatorAgent}, {PatternAgent}, {TrendAgent}, and {RiskAgent} -- each designed to capture a complementary dimension of technical analysis. {IndicatorAgent} condenses raw OHLC bars into robust technical indicators, providing a noise-resistant summary of recent market behavior. {PatternAgent} chart formations such as peaks, troughs, and consolidations, leveraging the multimodal reasoning abilities of LLMs~\citep{nison2001japanese}. {TrendAgent} identifies directional bias from short-horizon price dynamics, while RiskAgent integrates all signals into a coherent risk–reward profile.
+In this paper, we propose \textbf{QuantHarness} (Figure \ref{fig:merge-agents}), the first multi-agent LLM framework tailored to high-frequency algorithmic trading.
+Specifically, {QuantHarness} decomposes the trading process into four specialized agents -- {IndicatorAgent}, {PatternAgent}, {TrendAgent}, and {RiskAgent} -- each designed to capture a complementary dimension of technical analysis. {IndicatorAgent} condenses raw OHLC bars into robust technical indicators, providing a noise-resistant summary of recent market behavior. {PatternAgent} chart formations such as peaks, troughs, and consolidations, leveraging the multimodal reasoning abilities of LLMs~\citep{nison2001japanese}. {TrendAgent} identifies directional bias from short-horizon price dynamics, while RiskAgent integrates all signals into a coherent risk–reward profile.
 Final trade decisions emerge from the interaction of these agents, yielding traceable, language-native rationales that can be inspected alongside execution~\citep{schick2023toolformerlanguagemodelsteach}.

-We evaluate {QuantAgent} on a multi-asset benchmark spanning commodities, equities, cryptocurrencies, and volatility indices.
-At 1-hour and 4-hour bar resolutions, QuantAgent consistently outperforms baselines across both directional accuracy and return-based metrics, with particularly pronounced gains in equity markets.
+We evaluate {QuantHarness} on a multi-asset benchmark spanning commodities, equities, cryptocurrencies, and volatility indices.
+At 1-hour and 4-hour bar resolutions, QuantHarness consistently outperforms baselines across both directional accuracy and return-based metrics, with particularly pronounced gains in equity markets.
 Rolling-window validation further demonstrates robust generalization, achieving up to 80\% directional accuracy in forecasting short-term price movements.
-Besides its strong empirical performance, QuantAgent provides natural-language rationales for trading decisions, enabling a degree of traceability and interpretability often missing in traditional algorithmic strategies.
+Besides its strong empirical performance, QuantHarness provides natural-language rationales for trading decisions, enabling a degree of traceability and interpretability often missing in traditional algorithmic strategies.